3-story building collapses in Nigeria with children inside

-Associated Press video from the scene showed a dust-covered child being carried out of the rubble, to cheers.
-But another child was pulled out and slung over a rescuer's shoulder, limp and dangling.
+Associated Press video from the scene showed a few dust-covered children carried from the rubble, to cheers.
+But the crowd quieted as other children were pulled out and slung over rescuers' shoulders, limp and dangling.

 Onlookers crowded around in the densely populated neighborhood in Lagos, Nigeria's commercial capital and a city of some 20 million people.